Sociology of scientific and technical controversies

 1. Introduction to quantitative methods (continued)

-Each thematic session is introduced by the teacher and illustrated by student presentations.
-A list of texts to be read is provided before the first session.
-Time for group work and on-demand support is provided.
-The course can be extended in semester two with a survey.
+Each thematic session is presented by the instructor and illustrated by student presentations.
+A reading list is provided before the first session.
+Time for group work and support upon request is provided.
+The course may be extended into the second semester with a research project.

 Read more